gregorkb/spaddinf/README.md

 # spaddinf

-Block bootstrap methods for quantile regression in time series.
+Fit two-step estimator for inference in sparse high-dimensional additive models

 This is an R package which accompanies the paper: